Agents

 name: project-marketerdescription: "Monitors social media and generates analytics"workspace: my-projectrepo: owner/my-project

-schedules: - name: hourly-scan trigger: type: cron expression: "0 * * * *" prompt: "Scan social media for product mentions."
+schedules: - name: hourly-scan trigger: type: cron cron: "0 * * * *" prompt: "Scan social media for product mentions."

-- name: daily-report trigger: type: cron expression: "0 9 * * *" prompt: "Generate daily analytics report."The Support Agent
+- name: daily-report trigger: type: cron cron: "0 9 * * *" prompt: "Generate daily analytics report."The Support Agent

-Section titled “The Support Agent”Responds to chat messages:
+Section titled “The Support Agent”Responds to chat messages.
+Chat-enabled agents appear as distinct “colleagues” in your messaging platform.

 name: project-supportdescription: "Answers user questions in Discord"workspace: my-projectrepo: owner/my-project